erichardy/shabc/README.rst

 I often use my application when I learn or re-learn Irish tunes.

-The scripts FaireHTML.sh is used under a Linux/apache2 server to generate web interface of my set of tunes.
+The script FaireHTML.sh is used under a Linux/apache2 server to generate web interface of my set of tunes.